 2 large eggs

 1 c. rolled oats

 1 tsp. baking soda

 1. Preheat oven to 350 degrees.
-Combine peanut butter, brown sugar, vanilla, eggs, oats and baking soda in a mixer.
+Combine peanut butter, brown sugar, vanilla, eggs, oats and baking soda and salt in bowl of a standing mixer.
 Mix with paddle attachment (or standard beaters on a hand held electric mixer) until smoothly combined.

-3. Scoop in heaping tablespoon amounts onto cookie sheet, spacing at least 2 inches apart.
-Sprinkle with a small pinch of kosher salt.
+3. Scoop in heaping tablespoon amounts and roll into balls.
+Place on plate or cookie sheet and freeze, 30 minutes.
+Place onto silpat or parchment lined cookie sheet, spacing at least 2 inches apart.

-4. Bake for about 10 minutes or until mostly set and just starting to turn golden around edges.
-Remove from oven and let cool at sheet at least five minutes.
+4. Bake for about 12 minutes or until mostly set and just starting to turn golden around edges.
+Remove from oven and let cool on sheet at least five minutes.

 5. Remove to wire rack to cool completely.
 Store at room temperature in airtight container for several days.